-is Cornell University’s prestigious business plan competition open to teams with New York State or Cornell University affiliation.
-CVC is sponsored by BR Venture Fund (BRV), Johnson’s early stage venture capital fund operated entirely by a team of MBA students.
+This is one of Cornell University’s most prestigious business plan competition open to teams with New York State or Cornell University affiliation.
+BenDaniel Venture Challenge is sponsored by Big Red Ventures (BRV), Johnson’s early-stage venture capital fund operated entirely by a team of MBA students.